 The more buyers who see your home, the better your chance of getting the best purchase price

-For the best chance of getting the best price for your home, you need as much exposure to buyers as possible.
+For the best chance of getting the best price for your home, you can sell your home quickly to Selltobrickment, they are buyers who can buy your home without repairs, agent, costs, hassles!
 If you are in a very high-traffic area, you have a much better chance of getting more exposure; however, that exposure will only be local.
-There are many, many out of town buyers on the market to buy a home and you don’t want to exclude any of them.

 This is why many people consider Buy Owner and other similar services.
 Being as objective as possible, I’ll explain that Buy Owner collects a large sum of money up-front to advertise your home in places other than the MLS system.
 Buyers and Realtors most commonly use the “MLS” or multiple listing service system.